najsaqib/najsaqib-site/content/post/2021-06-15-nintendo-makes-fans-happy-at-e3/index.markdown

 ```

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-1.png" width="672" />
 The breakdown sheds some much needed light.
-Most of the negative sentiment appears to be coming from words like "wild,""dread," and "smash," which is misleading as the most prominent games announced by Nintendo today contain those words in their titles.
-Additionally, the Bing lexicon (will perhaps be further elaborated in a future post) defines words like "hype" as negative, which is definitely not how the word is used on Twitter the vast majority of times.
+Most of the negative sentiment appears to be coming from words like "wild" and "dread," which is misleading as the most prominent games announced by Nintendo today contain those words in their titles.
+Additionally, the Bing lexicon (further discussion on this topic in a future post) defines words like "hype" as negative, which is definitely not how the word is used on Twitter the vast majority of times.

 Taking these facts into account, it seems that overall sentiment is positive.
 Obviously this analysis is very surface level, but hopefully it has been helpful in illustrating some of the strengths and weaknesses associated with conducting sentiment analysis on Tweets.
 A future post will dig deeper on how a more robust analysis can be undertaken using the `tidytext` R package.